 - Spring and autumn are the “shoulder seasons” for horseback riding vacations, which means fewer tourists.
 The weather is cooler and more variable in the spring (also known as mud season) and fall, but if you hit the timing just right, you can catch some beautiful seasonal phenomena like the turning of the Aspen leaves toward the end of September.

 - Winter riding is a horse of a different color, so to speak.
 The Colorado Rocky Mountains draw crowds with world-class ski resorts and fresh blankets of snow set against blue skies.
 In fact, horses love winter just as much as snow bunnies.
-If you don’t mind bundling up, a horseback riding vacation in winter is like a fairytale.
+If you don’t mind bundling up, a horseback riding in Colorado vacation in winter is like a fairytale.

 Reaching the remote areas of Colorado where the horseback riding is best takes a little patience.
 Luckily, the state boasts one of the busiest and most connected airports, Denver International Airport, where the famous blue bucking bronco statue makes a strong first impression.
 Horseback riding in Colorado will be well worth the travel.